robindittmar/coding_challenge/README.md

 - One issue I could potentially see with this is either creating hard dependencies or making unnecessary copies of structs/values.

-==> I have ultimately decided to decode the messages after parsing is done but keep the hard dependencies between the units.
-The parser is written to only parse this specific JSON structure, so I don't see any issues with that.
+==> 2025-06-26: I have ultimately decided to decode the messages while parsing, BUT in a callback that lives in the main code unit.
+This is in my opinion the best out of both worlds.
+The `message_t` object can omit the "is_encoded" flag (since only decoded messages are stored), and the parser does not need to know about `message_t` or any specific encoding (in other words, thinking about it a bit differently, the cipher can be "injected" via the callback)

 ##### Should I abstract the message list further or use GList* directly?